skycoin/skywire/mainnet_rules.md

      - Update public keys if it's necessary
      - Add more boards and include new pictures to receive the verification of an admin
      - Transfer your whitelisted miner to another email address
-* The whitelist is a queue based on a first come first serve basis, the benchmark for applications is the hardware list above + the official miner specifications.
+* The whitelist is a queue based on a first come first served basis, the benchmark for applications is the hardware list above + the official miner specifications.
 * For email address changes of official miners please use the [transfer miner function](https://github.com/skycoin/skywire/wiki/Skywire-Whitelisting-System#transfer-miner) of the Skywire Whitelisting System.

 #### Official Miner - Required Data for the Whitelisting System